sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ### Sensor(s) Used
 <img width="565" alt="Screen Shot 2021-10-12 at 11 54 43 AM" src="https://user-images.githubusercontent.com/91758370/136989464-ca08c1a8-442a-4949-be41-8d27258d1b39.png">

-Light
+#### Light

 As shown in the table above, the light sensor has both a digital and an analog output.
 We used the analog output in conjuction with the ADC described below in our project.
 This sensor works using the photoresistors onboard and sensing the change in ambient lighting based on the threshold.
 A series of resistance electrical signals is conveyed once this is detected.
+The photoresistors contain semicondutors, which when struck by light, allow electrons in the material to enter the conductance band.
+This causes a drop in the resistance, with higher intensities of light meaning a greater drop in resistance.
+Low light conditions with mean the sensor will output a high resistance.
+This resistance can then be converted into intensity using a known conversion formula.

-Sound
+#### Sound

 The sound sensor only has an analog output, showing LOW when the sound detected is above the threshold and HIGH when the sound is below the threshold (or not detected).
 When the sensitivity of the sensor is increased, it takes less sound to trigger a LOW, or sound detected, output.

-Distance
+#### Distance

 The distance sensor only has a digital output, showing the distance to the nearest object in centimeters.
 To do this, the sensor sends out a high frequency sound pulse and determine the time it takes for the wave to bounce back to the sensor.
-Since sound travels at the same speed no matter the surrounding environment on Earth, the distance sensor can calculate the space between itself and the nearest object, thus outputting the digital number of the echo time.
+Since sound travels at approximately the same speed no matter the surrounding environment on Earth (temperature dependent, but we are not testing extreme conditions), the distance sensor can calculate the space between itself and the nearest object, thus outputting the digital number of the echo time.

-ADC
+#### Analog to Digital Converter

 As mentioned, the ADC was used in conjuction with the light sensor in our project.
 It takes the continuous signal of light from the environment and breaks it down into readable digitized signals as intensities.
 With a 10-bit resoultion and 8 channels, there are 1024 different levels that can be output as voltages.
 This leaves the light intensity readings relatively specific in terms of the needs of our project.